daved01/Driver-Assistant/README.md

 # Driver Assistant

-**Disclaimer:** This is an experimental app which was made to show how to use object detection in iOS.
+**Disclaimer:** This is an app made to show how to use object detection in iOS.
 Do not rely on it in traffic, always keep your eyes on the road, and check your local regulations before using it.

 A computer vision-based driver assistant which highlights important objects such as stop signs, traffic lights, and pedestrians.
 Traffic lights and stop signs are displayed as icons for better visibility next to the current speed.